MEET THE DOULA

-Pregnancy, childbirth and the postpartum period are significant life events with enormous potential to have a positive or negative impact on the mother’s well-being, and by extension, her child(ren), family and broader community.
+Pregnancy, childbirth and the postpartum period are significant life events with enormous potential to have a positive or negative impact on the birthing person's well-being, and by extension, child(ren), family and broader community.

 Unfortunately, our current medical and social systems do not support healthy childbearing and postpartum experiences.
 I strive to fill that gap by offering clients the combination of information and support that I believe should be available to all expecting parents.

-I also acknowledge and support the women and babies who require or desire medical intervention, or who face challenges or experience loss, and believe they should be honored, supported and celebrated as mothers and birthgivers equally alongside those whose stories are easier to lift up.
-Growing, having and mothering a baby requires great strength, beauty and sacrifice, no matter the path or outcome.
+I also acknowledge and support the people and babies who require or desire medical intervention, or who face challenges or experience loss, and believe they should be honored, supported and celebrated equally alongside those whose stories are easier to lift up.
+Growing, having and caring for a baby requires great strength, beauty and sacrifice, no matter the path or outcome.